slim-template/slim/README.md

        generated ruby code is compiled into a method.
        This is the fastest evaluation strategy because it benchmarks pure execution speed of the generated ruby code.

+    4. Compiled Tilt benchmark.
+Template is compiled with Tilt, which gives a more accurate result of the performance in production mode in frameworks like Sinatra, Ramaze and Camping.
+(Rails still uses its own template compilation.)

 ## License